What programs do you have for families with young children?

 What services and programs do you offer on the holidays?

 We are a “full service” congregation.
 We celebrate two days of Rosh Hashanah and have a unique Tashlich Service on the Concord River.
 We have a community break fast following Yom Kippur services.
 We build our own sukkah and have a sukkah decorating party.
 We officially welcome new religious school students to our community with a Consecration ceremony during our Sukkot service.
 We dance with the Torahs to the accompaniment of the Temple Band on Simhat Torah.
 We have a temple-wide hanukkah party, featuring a “Creative Hanukkiah” Contest.
 There is a lively seder on Tu Bishvat, the New Year For the Trees.
 Rabbi Abramson writes a new musical each year for the outrageously funny Purim shpiel.
 Rabbi Abramson, along with the Temple Band, lead us in a rousing Second Seder for Passover.

 When and where does your religious school meet?

-Our outstanding religious school program, under the direction of Joan Perlman, is for children in Grades K-12.
-Grades K-7 meet Sunday mornings, 9-11am, at the Marshall Simonds Middle School on Winn St. in Burlington, near the intersection of Rte.
-128. Grades 3-7 also meet Tuesdays, 4-6pm, at the temple.
-Grades 8-12 meet Monday evenings, 7-8pm at the temple.
+Our outstanding religious school program, under the direction of Alicia McGee, is for children in Grades K-12.
+Grades K-7 meet Sunday mornings, 9-11am, at the temple.
+Grades 5-7 also meet Tuesday evenings, virtually.
+Grades 8-12 meet weekly.

 Do you have a Sisterhood and Brotherhood?